nkonev/dcron/README.md

 |                                                |                                               | 2023/10/13 11:40:30 run: */15 * * * * * Job1  |
 | 2023/10/13 11:40:45 run: */15 * * * * * Job1   |                                               |                                               |

-One more thing, since `dcron.WithAtomic(atomic)` is optional, it's also a good idea to use it as a local cron.
+One more thing, since `dcron.WithLock(lock)` is optional, it's also a good idea to use it as a local cron.

 ```go
 	cron := dcron.NewCron()